HIPAA leadership & executive cybersecurity

 Incident Response Makes executive decisions Investigates technical issues Coordinates documentation and notifications Reports suspected incidents quickly

-CEO HIPAA Compliance Checklist
+CEO HIPAA compliance worksheet

 # Checklist Item Description Personnel Assigned Leadership Responsibility Next Step Status Review Frequency Notes / Evidence